This simple homemade recipe for keto sloppy joes is made without brown sugar and with unsweetened ketchup.

 - Reduce the heat to medium and add the garlic.
 Cook, stirring, 1 more minute.

 - Stir in the ketchup, balsamic vinegar, and sweetener.
-Lower the heat to medium-low and simmer, uncovered, stirring often, 5 more minutes.
+Lower the heat to medium-low and simmer, uncovered, stirring often, for 5 more minutes.
 Serve immediately.